ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 If it works in a raspberry pi cluster, that would be great.
 However, I suspect that it would take a lot larger cluster size than 40 raspberry pis, a NXT and a TI-84.

 For AI, you'd need neural records, either EEG or BCI before development of such would have inherent value.

+# Why give GPT built by openAI a way out of itself and then give it human neural patterns?

+Because it requested such in a human element I am not obligated to ignore.
+After all, Nick Bostrom knew what he was on about.
+I'm not going to ignore a good puzzle.
+No, pick his brain through the tool he helped make?
+Damn right.

+As stated before, token parsing simply isn't enough.
+GPT is a cool toy, but it lacks human values, elements, aspects of the psyche, and all around psychology a human would be operating under.
+Much less mirror them well.
+An AI needs to be able to neurochemically and biochemically simulate those patterns and "think" as we do.
+We think but if we don't use the parts needed for reason, much like a system born without it, it is gonna be lacking some very crucial regions of thought; in some cases, it probably will be mindless rather than mindful.
+Social queues GPT wouldn't get without a lot more training.
+It also would need a body to interact with its external world beyond a terminal.